IsrakAhmed/CSE4232_Cryptography_and_Network_Security_Lab/README.md

 ✅ 10.
 Encrypt the plaintext message using RSA algorithm.
 Then perform the reverse operation to get original plaintext.

 ✅ 11.
 Write a program to implement Diffie-Hellman Key Exchange.

+✅ 12.
+Write a program to implement the following services of PGP.
+You have to follow all the steps mentioned in the algorithms.
+		a.Authentication
+		b.Confidentiality for transmitting data.

 ---